 The Red Plastic Buddha – Rising out of the ashes of the mid ‘90s Chicago band Sub Rosa, they’re led by singer/ bass guitarist Tim Ferguson (Hop on Pop, Me Decade), and they’ve developed a sound that blends the best elements of late ‘60s British psychedelia with modern dynamics, alternating between swirling sonic landscapes and catchy, melody driven pop.
 Their latest CD, Songs For Mara, is a must have for fans of both space rock and pastoral psychedelic pop!

 The Red Wigglers – A quirky art-pop-rock combo with horns!
 Fans of artists such as The B52s, The Talking Heads, or Chicago indie-popsters (and IPO veterans!)
 Beatnik Turtle should check out their ultra-entertaining live show at IPO!

-The Right Tidys – The latest project of main man Lou Galassini, also of Van Go (see below), features dual lead female vocals, courtesy of Erica Loftus and Michelle Tormey.
+The Right Tidys – The latest project of main man Lou Galassini, also of Van Go (see below), featuring dual lead female vocals courtesy of Erica Loftus and Michelle Tormey.
 Powerpop to be sure, but with undertones of new wavey punk.
 Fans of The Handcuffs will want to check them out, as will anyone who loves to dance!

 The Romeros – IPO is proud to present a rare performance by this quintessential midwestern band singing classic late ‘70s/early ‘80s inspired power pop in the tradition of The Buzzcocks, Raspberries and Cheap Trick, but adding saxophone to create a whole new thing!
 All four members believe in the power of rock ‘n roll, and are, as the title of their debut EP claims, Cooler Than Your Boyfriend!